NIRSpec FS and IFU Mosaic APT Guide

 Creating NIRSpec mosaic patterns with APT

-The moasic feature is available under the Mosaic Properties tab shown in Figure 2.
-General information on the mosaic planning for JWST instruments is given in the article APT Mosaic Planning.
+The mosaic feature is available under the Mosaic Properties tab shown in Figure 2.
+General information on the mosaic planning for JWST instruments is given in the article APT Mosaic Planning and further description of parameters can be found in Mosaic Parameters

 Figure 2.
 Mosaic properties tab